-Load your Competitive Battlecards with Trustworthy Information
+Load your Battlecards with Trustworthy Information

-Without battlecards, if a prospect asks about a competitor while on a sales call, it can be a tricky situation for the sales representative.
-It’s easy to deflect questions from prospects or provide them with biased information, but they are more likely to trust you if they’re being provided with facts.
-Being able to provide prospects accurate information about a competitor allows you to maintain your credibility and continue to build trust.
+Without battlecards, if a prospect asks about a competitor while on a sales call, it can be a tricky situation for your sales rep. It’s easy to deflect questions from prospects or provide them with biased information, but they are more likely to trust you if they’re being provided with facts.
+Being able to provide prospects accurate information about a competitor allows your team to maintain your credibility and continue to build trust.

 So, how do you validate the claims that are being said about competitors?
 Do you wait until multiple sales people tell you the same claim?
 Do you simply trust that the information they receive from a prospect is right?
-Or, do you have a source to validate the claims?
-Truly the best practice is to have sources to validate the information you’ve been given.
+Ultimately, you need to leverage data and conduct research to validate these claims.

 Use Data to Validate Claims